handsome-b-wonderful/azure-204/05_Connect_to_and_Consume_Azure_services_and_Third-party_Services.md

 * Azure Service Bus
 * Azure Queues

+### Technology Selection

+Storage queues

+* store over 80 GB of messages in a queue.
+* track progress for processing a message inside of the queue.
+This is useful if the worker processing a message crashes.
+A subsequent worker can then use that information to continue from where the prior worker left off.
+* server side logs of all of the transactions executed against your queues.

+Service Bus queues

+* receive messages without having to poll the queue. (long-polling with supported TCP-based protocols)
+* Your solution requires the queue to provide a guaranteed first-in-first-out (FIFO) ordered delivery.
+* automatic duplicate detection.
+* process messages as parallel long-running streams
+* transactional behavior and atomicity when sending or receiving multiple messages from a queue.
+* messages that can exceed 64 KB but will not likely approach the 256 KB limit
+* role-based access model to the queues, and different rights/permissions for senders and receivers
+* queue size will not grow larger than 80 GB.
+* AMQP 1.0 standards-based messaging protocol.
+* planning on an eventual migration from queue-based point-to-point communication to a message exchange pattern
+* support the "At-Most-Once" delivery guarantee
+* publish and consume batches of messages.

 ### Implement Solutions that use Azure Service Bus

+* managed enterprise integration message broker

 Service Bus is intended for traditional enterprise applications.